muslih/JS-Radio-Toggle/readme.md

 #JS Radio Toggle
-A very simple jquery plugin to make a toggle content using radio button
+A very simple jquery plugin to make a toggle content using radio button, you can see demo [here](muslih.github.io/JS-Radio-Toggle/)

 #How To Use?